SkyYap/StakeBridge/README.md

 - the staked tokens are deposited to a designated address on the origin chain.
 - this triggers the validator, which makes sure that the funds were received.
-- the StakeBridged tokens (sbETH, sbMATIC or sbSOL) will now be sent to the address on the destination chain.
+- the StakeBridged tokens (sbstETH, sbstMATIC or sbstSOL) will now be sent to the address on the destination chain.

-This project is built at ETHKL 2023 Hackathon.
+This project was built at ETHKL 2023 Hackathon.

 # Tech Stack